 ・Start of an initiative to build a local micro-grid in Matsumae Town in Hokkaido

-・Founding of the Renewable Energy Association for Sustainable Power Supply (REASP)
+・Establishing the Renewable Energy Association for Sustainable Power supply (REASP) to implement policy suggestions

 ReENE Zenibako Wind Power Plant